-This duck burger recipe is an homage to the fabulous duck burgers from Tilth, a Seattle restaurant that was owned and recently closed by James Beard Award-winning chef Maria Hines.
+This duck burger recipe is a tribute to the fabulous duck burgers from Tilth.
+Until recently, Tilth was a Seattle restaurant owned by James Beard Award-winning chef Maria Hines.
 The cherry ketchup, on the other hand, is entirely my own creation.

-Beef burgers differ from meatballs and meatloaves in that they don’t typically require binding from eggs or breadcrumbs.
-Duck burgers, on the other hand, need a little assistance because they are lower in fat.
+Beef burgers differ from meatballs and meatloaves in that they don’t have eggs or breadcrumbs.
+Duck burgers, on the other hand, need a little assistance because ground duck is lower in fat than ground beef.

 - Treat your mixtures gently.
 You don’t need to knead burgers like bread.

 - Burger mixtures should sit for a bit before cooking so the meat comes to room temperature.
-20 to 30 minutes should be enough.
+Twenty to thirty minutes should be enough.

-- Meat proteins contract when cooked, so your burger will be smaller than your original patty and convex.
+- Meat proteins contract when cooked, so your burger will be smaller than your original patty.
+It will also be convex.
 One way to get a flat burger patty is to put a thumbprint into the center of the burger.
 It looks like a red blood cell, for those of you who know what that looks like.